 ‘The little mill that can’: Inside Tolko Armstrong

 “Armstrong is known as the little mill that can.
 We propose an initiative and we embrace it,” says Jerry Epp, projects/construction manager for Tolko’s Armstrong Division.
-“We run every species and … we don’t want to see a logs drive past our mill.
+“We run every species.
 We’ve adapted and modified things so we’ll be able to take everything.”

 Tolko Armstrong Lumber Safety Supervisor Peter Foodikoff takes CFI on a tour inside the Armstrong sawmill and planer mill.

 Look for a full feature article on the mill’s investments in a future issue of the magazine.